RickStrahl/BlogPosts/2019-02/Using-.NET-Standard-with-Full-Framework-.NET/UsingNetStandardWithFullFrameworkNet.md

 To summarize here are the key points

 * **.NET 4.6.1-.NET 4.7.1: Not nyet!**
 4.6.1 through 4.7.1 add a boatload of additional runtime assemblies and assembly redirects to your project to work with .NET Standard 2.0.
 Avoid, unless you really need to use a .NET Standard component.
 Look for older versions that do support full framework.
-Pester third parties to still provide .NET Framework targets which is not a difficult to do with SDK style projects.
+Pester third parties to still provide .NET Framework targets which is not a difficult thing to do with SDK style projects.

 * **.NET 4.7.2: Works as advertised**
 .NET 4.7.2 is the first version of .NET Framework that fully supports .NET Standard 2.0 and there are no additional assemblies dumped into your output folder.
 This is what you would expect to happen.